Skip to content

 After a short while you will come across another junction next to some giant boulders on your left.
 Take the path down the stone steps on your right.
 This path leads back to the Carriage Drive.

-Once you get back to the Carriage Drive, turn right and walk back to Dunkirk car park to finish the walk.
+Once you get back to the Carriage Drive, turn right along the tarmacked road.
+Walk passed Dunkirk car park and take then take the stone steps up hill on your right.

 End point